soverenio/docs/docs/architecture/dar/index.md

 * _Crawler_: The core component. _Crawler_ collects samples from data sources, forwards them for detection and sends the resulting metadata to the Soveren Cloud.

-* _Sensitive data detector (Detector)_: Employs proprietary machine learning algorithms to identify data types and gauge their sensitivity.
+* _Detection-tool_ (Detector): Employs proprietary machine learning algorithms to identify data types and gauge their sensitivity.

 * _Kafka_: Aggregates logs of task processing by _Crawler_ or _Detector_.